Sex-specific effects of early-life adversity on adult fitness in a wild mammal

 Listed in

-Early-life adversity influences adult fitness across a range of vertebrates.
-In polygynous systems with intense intrasexual competition, males may be more sensitive to conditions experienced during growth and development.
-However, the relative importance of different aspects of the early environment and how their effects differ between the sexes remain poorly understood.
-Here, we used a long-term study of wild Soay sheep to characterise the early-life environment in terms of weather, infection, resource competition and maternal investment, and test the hypothesis that males are more vulnerable to early adversity than females.
-Birth weight positively predicted lifetime breeding success in both sexes, suggesting a classic ‘silver spoon’ effect, though the effects were stronger in males.
-Males experiencing high population densities in their first year had lower lifetime breeding success suggesting lasting negative consequences of nutritional stress, but there was no association in females.
-In contrast, challenging weather in the first winter of life appeared to act as a selective ‘filter’, with males surviving these harsh conditions having higher adult fitness.
-Our findings further evidence the important long-term fitness consequences of early-life adversity in wild vertebrates, highlighting that different aspects of the early environment may shape later fitness in different and sex-specific ways.
+Early-life adversity influences adult fitness across vertebrate species.
+In polygynous systems with intense intrasexual competition, males may be more sensitive to conditions experienced during development.
+However, the importance of different aspects of the early-life environment and how their effects differ between the sexes remains poorly understood.
+Here, we used a long-term study of wild Soay sheep to characterize the early-life environment in terms of weather, infection risk, resource competition and maternal investment, and test the hypothesis that males are more vulnerable to early adversity.
+Birth weight, reflective of maternal investment and conditions during gestation, positively predicted lifetime breeding success in both sexes, suggesting a classic ‘silver spoon’ effect, though the effects were stronger in males.
+Males that experienced increased resource competition in their first year had lower lifetime breeding success, suggesting lasting negative consequences of nutritional stress, but there was no association in females.
+By contrast, challenging weather in the first winter of life was associated with stronger viability selection, with males surviving these harsh conditions having higher adult fitness.
+Our findings further evidence the important long-term fitness consequences of early-life adversity in wild vertebrates, demonstrating distinct aspects of the early environment may shape fitness in different and sex-specific ways.